What are Special Cases of Limit Problems?

 Note that when x2 is under the radical sign, it is expressed as x4

 For examples of how to solve limits of the above two forms, see examples 15 and 16 in special caes of calculus limit problems.

 The special cases involving limits of different forms need to be simplified in different ways to be solved.
 Students will recognize these special cases in limit problems and will be able to solve them using this study guide.

-Solving Calculus Limit and Derivative Problems
+This post is part of the series: Solving Calculus Limit and Derivative Problems

 - How to Solve Calculus Limit Problems